rickstaa/todoist-global-shortcuts-WIN10/index.md

 3. [Download the Workaround.](https://github.com/rickstaa/Todoist_Global_Shortcuts_WIN10/archive/master.zip)
 4. Unzip the Workaround file.
 5. Go to Todoist_Global_Shortcuts_WIN10\TODOIST_AHK.
+6. Press WINDOWS key.
+7. Look for the "Todoist" program in the start menu.
+8. Drag the "Todoist" program inside the WinStoreAppLinks folder.
-6. Click on the "installer.vbs" file to install the workaround.
+7. Click on the "installer.vbs" file to install the workaround.

-_**If the installer doens't work open the README file inside the TODOIST_AHK folder for the manual approach.**_

 #### Note
 Make sure autohotkey is running on startup